 You’d be surprised how much of a difference cropping can make!

 We’re going to do all of our editing on the iPhone.
 That’s right.
 No photoshop.
 This is a headshot from beginning to end all on the iPhone.
-So fire up Snapseed and let’s go over some of the best settings.
+So open up your photo and let’s go!

 Crop The Photo First